Required to include TrustFence support.

 -

-The encrypted U-Boot image
+The signed and encrypted U-Boot image

 -